William D. Leahy: Grand strategy

 They then flew on to Tehran, Iran, for talks with Stalin.
-Roosevelt was slated to stay at the American legation there, but Stalin offered to put Roosevelt up at the Soviet compound.
+Roosevelt was slated to stay at the American legation there, but Stalin offered to put him up at the Soviet compound.
 He was allowed to bring two people with him, so he chose Leahy and Hopkins.
 The conference reached agreement with the Soviets on the cross-Channel operation (Operation Overlord) and an invasion of Southern France (Operation Anvil).
-When General Sir Alan Brooke began to back away from the commitment, Leahy finally lost his patience and demanded to know under what circumstances he would be willing to undertake Overlord.
-In the end, the British, as Leahy put it, "fell into line".
+When General Sir Alan Brooke began to back away from the commitment, Leahy lost his patience and demanded to know under what circumstances Brooke would be willing to undertake Overlord.
+The British, as Leahy put it, "fell into line".

 Although the conservative Leahy regarded Hopkins as a "pinko", the two men worked well together, and Leahy became quite fond of Hopkins.
 Both were completely devoted to the President, and Leahy saw something of himself in the idealistic Hopkins.
-Over time, Leahy gradually replaced Hopkins as Roosevelt's most trusted advisor, becoming, in the words of historian Phillips O'Brien, "the second most powerful man in the world".
-The main reason for this was the precarious state of Hopkins's health.
-Hopkins was diagnosed with stomach cancer, and in December 1937, doctors removed three quarters of his stomach.
-He married Louise Gill Macy in the Oval office on July 30, 1942.
-For a time she lived in the White House with Hopkins, but she prevailed on him to move out in December 1943.
+Over time, Leahy emerged as one of Roosevelt's most trusted advisors thereby becoming, in the words of historian Phillips O'Brien, "the second most powerful man in the world".
+The main reason for this was Hopkins' precarious health, as he had stomach cancer.
+Hopkins married Louise Gill Macy in the Yellow Oval Room on 30 July 1942, they moved out of the White House in December 1943.
 He was therefore no longer at Roosevelt's beck and call.

-Leahy spent D-Day, June 6, 1944, in his home town of Hampton, Iowa.
+Leahy spent D-Day, 6 June 1944, in his home town of Hampton, Iowa.
 This well-publicized "sentimental journey" was part of the deception efforts surrounding the Allied invasion of Europe.
 The idea was to lull any German agents in the United States into believing that the operation would not take place while such an important officer was out of the capital.
 The following month, he accompanied Roosevelt to the Pacific Strategy Conference in Hawaii at which they met with Admiral Chester W. Nimitz, the commander in chief of the Pacific Ocean Areas, and General Douglas MacArthur, the commander in chief of the Southwest Pacific Area.